Selvaprakash-Ramalingam/double/README.md

 - Change the rules in `meta/` to fit your style

 The only critical parts are:
-1. Organized markdown files you control
+1. Organised markdown files you control
 2. A capture → process → load workflow
 3. Using absolute paths (`~/double/`) in commands